Skip To Main Content

 • Title

-In addition to his on-field coaching responsibilities, Sciturro will handle the UIC Baseball travel detailing while executing a warm Flames’ welcome for opponents to the best backdrop in college baseball, featured at Curtis Granderson Stadium.
+In addition to his on-field coaching responsibilities, Sciturro will handle the UIC Baseball travel detailing while executing a warm Flames’ welcome for opponents to the best backdrop in college baseball, featured at Curtis Granderson Stadium, while helping to administer program culture through team-building concepts.

 Sciturro comes by way of NCAA DII Midwest Region power Wayne State University in Detroit, MI, where he served on Ryan Kelley’s staff for 3 seasons.